 A table is in 1 NF iff:

-- There should be Unique name for Attributes/Columns.
+- There is a Unique name for every Attribute/Column.

 - The order in which data is stored, does not matter.